 What Is Cognitive-Behavioral Therapy?

 Cognitive-behavioral therapy is a type of talk therapy that focuses on changing negative thinking patterns and unhealthy behavior.
-CBT has been shown to be an effective treatment for a wide variety of mental health disorders, including depression, anxiety, and eating disorders.
+CBT has been shown to be an effective treatment for a wide variety of mental health conditions, including depression, anxiety, and eating disorders.
 It can also be used to treat addiction.

 Addiction is a behavioral disorder that is characterized by compulsive drug or alcohol use.
 In order to overcome addiction and maintain sobriety, it is important to address both the psychological and behavioral aspects of the disorder.
 Cognitive-behavioral therapy can help you do just that.